 For many of us, the dream of owning a homestead is complicated as we hold down a job ‘off-farm’.
 We need that steady income to pay the bills and live the lifestyle to which we have become accustomed.
 I personally have no problem at all with this concept – although I know many homesteaders who feel that they have let down the dream of complete self sufficiency by working off-farm to make the dream stay alive.
 The BIG downside of working off-farm is that you can’t devote 100% of your time to the farm and as a consequence your farm goals need to be adjusted.
 It will take you longer to get things done and you will have to work harder and smarter in a shorter amount of time to keep the homestead running.

 A sweet compromise is to become a telecommuter – a person who works from home but for a distant company.
 While you still have to put in the hours (and maybe more), you don’t waste time commuting from the farm – and those hours/minutes can be used to be productive around the homestead.
 For more about telecommuting see our quick eBook guide or visit such sites as Telecommuting Basics.
-There are some great books on the process as well, like this one:
+There are some great books on the process as well, like these:

 Homestead income streams 2: